pzjacobs/pzjacobs.github.io/_pages/about.md

 ---
-permalink: / # Set to / to make it the homepage
+permalink: / # Set to / to make this page the homepage
 title: "About"
 ---